Start Upright

 Governance and Leadership

 START UPRIGHT is governed by 3 trustees who serve without remuneration.
-The organization operates under a Trust Deed structure established in 2007.
+The organisation operates under a Trust Deed structure established in 2007.
 Specific trustee names and details are maintained on the Charity Commission register but not prominently publicized.
-The organization's contact point is through Rabbi Schwartz (rabbischwartz@gmail.com), indicating leadership from the Orthodox Jewish community.
+The organisation's contact point is through Rabbi Schwartz (rabbischwartz@gmail.com), indicating leadership from the Orthodox Jewish community.

 How to Apply